jwegmann27/frontend-nanodegree-mobile-portfolio/views/README.md

 - The second FSL had to do with the pizza background scrolling.
 To fix this I took the property that was triggering teh FSL out of the for loop and assigned it to a variable.

+Post Lesson 6 Painting and Composite
+- To help with achieving 60fps I used will change transform.
+This is important becuase it will lesson